hapijs/hapi/doc/validation.md

 #### Disadvantages

-* Hardcoded, Not Portable
+* Hardcoded, Static, Not Portable
 * Duplicated Code
-* Requires modification to accommodate changes to spec

 Hardcoded means that in the event a new type were necessary, a developer would have to be called in to modify the code (as opposed to being parametric and maybe opening up an api (on-demand or on deploy) that can update the type checking... e.g. custom Enums).